 As a duty of care at Adelaide Plastic Surgery, any tissue that is excised during your procedure is sent to a pathology clinic for testing.
 This is to ensure all cancer cells have been removed.
 If pathology results indicate there are cancer cells remaining, you may be required to have a wider excision.

 Depending on individual circumstances, your hand surgery can be safely performed either under a general anaesthetic with an anaesthetist present, or, in our rooms in our accredited theatre with local anaesthetic.
 Your plastic surgeon will discuss your choices in your initial consultation and determine which option is safest for you.

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day.
-This includes your referral letter (if applicable to your surgery), Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans or pathology results i.e. x-ray or ultrasounds.
+This includes your referral letter, Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans or pathology results i.e. x-ray or ultrasounds.

 During your initial consultation with one of our specialist plastic surgeons, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
 We highly recommend preparing a list of questions for your surgeon prior to your appointment, and remember, there’s no such thing as a silly question!